jeffblankenburg/SendToFriend/README.md

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/intent-schema._TTH_.png)

 6. Review the Intent Schema below.
 This is written in JSON and provides the information needed to map the intents we want to handle programmatically.
-Copy this from the intent schema in the [GitHub repository here](https://github.com/alexa/skill-sample-nodejs-city-guide/blob/master/speechAssets/intents.json).
+Copy this from the intent schema in the [GitHub repository here](https://github.com/alexa/skill-sample-nodejs-messaging/blob/master/speechAssets/intents.json).

     Below you will see a collection of intents that we expect our users to indicate by voice.
-They can ask for an overview of your city, they can ask about the Top Five attractions (in addition to asking for more information about those attractions), and they can ask for the news for your city.
-Intents can optionally have arguments called slots.
+These are all mechanisms for collecting data from our user, but with this skill, there aren't multiple ways to enter this skill.
+Each time the user starts the skill, they start at the beginning of the conversation, by saying something like:

+    "Alexa, open Send to Friend"

+    To collect data from our users, we have to use slots.
 Slots are predefined data types that we expect the user to provide.
-This is not a closed list (like an enum), so you must anticipate that you will receive values that are not in your slot value list..
-For example, you could say "tell me about attraction number two," and it would be able to return a specific number to our skill's code.
+This is not a closed list (like an enum), so you must anticipate that you will receive values that are not in your slot value list.
+For example, when the user needs to provide a phone number, we can specify an AMAZON.NUMBER slot, and they can dictate a phone number to Alexa.
 This data also becomes training data for Alexa's Natural Language Understanding (NLU) engine.
 You will see how this works more clearly when we define our sample utterances below.

-    For the getMoreInfoIntent, the user will be providing a number, like "Tell me about attraction number one."
-[For more on the use of built-in intents, go here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/implementing-the-built-in-intents).
+    For the ReminderMessageIntent, the user will be providing something that they want to remind their contact about, like "Remind Tabitha about video games."
+The value "video games" is one we want to capture from our user's statements.
+For this, we use a custom slot, and populate it with as many nouns as we can provide.

     ```JSON
     {